ValiDraganescu/git-vault/README.md

-# vault is a nodejs cli for managing secrets stored on git
+# git-vault-manager is a nodejs cli for managing secrets stored on git
 ## (partly inspired by last pass and such)

 ## Work in progress, do not use this to store secrets :)